The Matrix Revolutions: Plot

-Niobe and Morpheus rush toward Zion in the Hammer to aid the human defenses.
-Zion's shipyard is overwhelmed by a horde of Sentinels, and the fatally wounded Captain Mifune instructs Kid to open the gate for the Hammer, which he does with the aid of Zee.
+Zion's shipyard is overwhelmed by a horde of Sentinels.
+Niobe and Morpheus rush toward Zion in the Mjolnir to aid the human defenses.
+The fatally wounded Captain Mifune instructs Kid to open the gate for the Mjolnir, which he does with the aid of Zee.
 When it arrives, it discharges its EMP, disabling all the Sentinels present but also Zion's remaining defenses.
 The humans are forced to retreat and wait for the next attack, thinking it will be their last stand.

-The Logos is attacked by a wave of machines outside of the Machine City.
-To avoid the onslaught, they fly above them to open sky, and then crash into a building, fatally wounding Trinity.
+The Logos is besieged by machines guarding Machine City.
+Neo shuts several of them down using his newfound powers but passes out from exhaustion.
+To avoid their attackers, Trinity flies above them, briefly glimpsing the open sky before crashing into a building.
+Impaled by debris, Trinity declares her love for Neo before dying.
 Neo enters the Machine City and encounters the leadership of the machines in the form of the "Deus Ex Machina."
-Neo warns that Smith plans to conquer both the Matrix and the real world and offers to stop Smith in exchange for peace with Zion.
-The Deus Ex Machina agrees, and the Sentinels shut down, stopping the attack on Zion.
+Neo warns that Smith threatens both the machine and human worlds.
+He offers to stop Smith in exchange for peace with Zion.
+The Deus Ex Machina agrees, and the Sentinels stop the attack on Zion.

-The Machines plug Neo into the Matrix, whose population has now been entirely assimilated by Smith.
-The Smith with the Oracle's powers steps forth, telling Neo that he has foreseen his victory against Neo.
-After a protracted fight, Neo appears to concede defeat and allows himself to be assimilated.
-Outside the Matrix, the machines send a surge of energy into Neo's body, which inside the Matrix causes the Neo-Smith clone, then all the other Smith clones, to be destroyed, leaving the Oracle lying there and causing Neo's life to be sacrificed.
-The Sentinels withdraw from Zion, Morpheus and Niobe embrace, and Neo's body is carried away by the machines.
+The machines plug Neo into the Matrix, whose population has now been entirely assimilated by Smith.
+The Smith with the Oracle's powers steps forth, telling Neo he has foreseen his own victory.
+After a protracted fight, Smith says "everything that has a beginning has an end," repeating what the Oracle said to Neo.
+Neo appears to concede defeat and allows himself to be assimilated.
+Outside the Matrix, the machines send a surge of energy into Neo's body, which inside the Matrix causes the Neo-Smith clone, then all the other Smith clones, to be destroyed, killing Neo while restoring the Oracle and everyone else who was assimilated.
+The Sentinels withdraw from Zion, Morpheus and Niobe embrace, and the city rejoices.
+The machines carry Neo's body away.

-The Matrix is rebooted, and the Architect meets the Oracle in a park.
-They agree that the peace will last "as long as it can" and that those humans who desire it will be offered the opportunity to leave the Matrix.
-The Oracle tells Sati (who created a beautiful sunrise for Neo) that she thinks they will see Neo again.
+The Matrix is rebooted, and the Architect meets the Oracle in a park, scolding her for having "played a dangerous game."
+They agree that the peace will last "as long as it can" and that those who desire to leave the Matrix will be allowed their freedom.
+The Oracle tells Sati that she thinks they will see Neo again.
 Seraph asks the Oracle if she knew this would happen.
 She replies that she did not know, but she believed.

 Cast

+Zee was originally played by Aaliyah, who died in a plane crash on August 25, 2001, before filming was complete, requiring her scenes to be reshot with Nona Gaye.
+Jet Li was offered the role of Seraph, but turned it down as he did not want his martial arts moves digitally recorded.